-The American Job Shortage Number or AJSN, the metric showing how many additional new positions could be quickly filled if all knew they would be easy to get, gained over 1.1 million to reach the following:
+The American Job Shortage Number or AJSN, the metric showing how many additional positions could be quickly filled if everyone knew they would be easy to get, lost 488,000 from last month, and ended up at this:

 Ninety percent of this month’s change was due to fewer unemployed and fewer American expatriates, the current State Department estimate of whom fell one million.
 The share of the AJSN from those officially jobless was 33.5%, down 0.5%.

 Compared with a year before, the AJSN decreased 154,000, with the change in expatriates, and in those wanting work but not looking for it for at least a year, more than offsetting an increase in the jobless count.

 If we draw a two-month line from September to November, we get average monthly jobs gains of 174,500, adjusted and unadjusted unemployment each down 0.1%, 100,000 fewer officially jobless, long-term unemployment unchanged, the employment-population ratio the same but the labor force participation rate up 0.4%, those working part-time for economic reasons down 100,000, people employed up 480,000, and the hourly wages above up 22 cents.
 The AJSN fell 543,000.
 The only minus is the count of those denying any interest in work, which over the past two months increased 428,000.

 All that means we’re still doing superbly.
 We, in general, more than cancelled out the previous month’s disappointing showing.
 No recession, no shortage of work, wages strong, and inflation at 3%.
 Overall, these are great times for the American economy.
 The turtle took a double-sized step forward.